php-fig/fig-standards/proposed/PSR-2-advanced.md

 ### 4.3 Methods

-Declare visibility on all methods.
+Visibility MUST be declared on all methods.

-> N.b.
-Some projects prefix method names with a single underscore to indicate
-> protected or private visibility.
-This guide discourages but does not
+Method names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.
-> disallow that practice.

-Declare methods with no space after the method name.
-The opening and closing braces go on their own line.
-There is no space after the opening parenthesis, and there is no space before the closing parenthesis.
+Method names MUST NOT be declared with a space after the method name.
+The opening brace MUST go on its own line, and the closing brace MUST go on the next line following the body.
+There MUST NOT be a space after the opening parenthesis, and there MUST NOT be a space before the closing parenthesis.

 A method declaration looks like the following.
 Note the placement of parentheses, commas, spaces, and braces: